Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Mosquito Chassis

 On a larger model, the 500W motor wouldn’t sound so impressive.
 But the Mosquito weighs just 29 lbs.
-It achieves its 25 mph top speed with ease and on some trips, you’ll find yourself flying along at 27 or 28 mph.
+It achieves its 25 mph top speed with ease and on some trips, you’ll find yourself flying along at 28 mph.
 You can expect to zip from 0 to 15 mph in 5.1 seconds, too.

 And let’s not forget the Lithium-ion 48V 9.6Ah battery that delivers an excellent range of 22 miles (or 18 miles when ridden in its fastest setting).